 American Oversight requests a waiver of fees because disclosure of the requested information is "in the public interest because it is likely to contribute significantly to public understanding of operations or activities of the government."
-The public has a significant interest in the federal government's response to the coronavirus, including OMB's role in allocating resources and influencing policy decisions.
-Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including the adequacy and timeliness of federal efforts to contain the virus and protect the public from its repercussions, both with respect to their health and economic security.
-The public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.
+The public has a significant interest in the federal government's efficient and effective distribution of CARES Act recovery funding to health care providers, who have faced significant disruptions in their practices during the coronavirus pandemic.
+Records with the potential to shed light on this matter would contribute significantly to public understanding of operations of the federal government, including why the federal government contracted with a private insurer to disburse these funds.
+American Oversight is committed to transparency and makes the responses agencies provide to FOIA requests publicly available, and the public's understanding of the government's activities would be enhanced through American Oversight's analysis and publication of these records.